 - InterContinental Bali Resort: Another lovely luxury seaside resort pulling out all the stops from spacious & uniquely designed Balinese-style rooms to relaxing spa treatments.
 Truly an oasis of sophistication & calm.

-- Four Seasons Resort Bali at Jimbaran Bay: A spectacular 5-star resort that’s not just one of the top places to stay in Jimbaran, but one of the best hotels in Bali.
+- Four Seasons Resort Bali at Jimbaran Bay: A spectacular 5-star resort that’s not just one of the top places to stay in Jimbaran, but one of the finest hotels in Bali.
 Each private villa here features legendary Bali style with the best-of-the-best going the extra mile by supplying guests with a private infinity pool overlooking Jimbaran Bay.
 Extra amenities include cooking classes, yoga retreats, and luxurious spa treatments for your holiday.

 If you’re looking for a true Bali vacation rather than an immersive travel experience, the little luxurious enclave of Nusa Dua might be just what you’re looking for.

-Many travellers immediately dismiss Nusa Dua for this one reason, but sometimes, a strong dose of relaxation rather than cultural immersion is just what you need.
+Many visitors immediately dismiss Nusa Dua for this one reason, but sometimes, a strong dose of relaxation rather than cultural immersion is just what you need.
 And this is the perfect place to do it.

 Aside from hosting some of the best luxury resorts in Bali, Nusa Dua offers a great selection of restaurants, both in town and along the beach.
 It’s also a great place to base yourself to take on some of the top things to do in Bali on day trips.